Enhancement Shaman: Midnight Expansion Preview

 Midnight Changes for Enhancement Shaman

-To start, the official developer statement regarding the approach to Enhancement was posted alongside the initial Patch Notes:
+To start, the official developer statement regarding the approach to Enhancement is as follows:

 Developers’ notes: Going into Midnight, we are aiming to reduce the amount of information to track for playing Enhancement Shaman optimally.
 To achieve this goal, we are looking into reducing the number of buttons, auras, and spell highlights to track, while heavily keeping in mind how it feels to play Enhancement Shaman.
 In addition to the core Enhancement changes, we are aiming to reduce the overhead of understanding two different Hero Talent rotations.
 The hero talents have affected the rotation a bit more than we’d like.
 We’re making adjustments that will allow these Hero Talents to fit into Enhancement’s core rotation more naturally while preserving what is unique about them.